hezhigang/myLeetCodeInJava/README.md

 - 104 - Maximum Depth of Binary Tree
 - 111 - Minimum Depth of Binary Tree
 - 700 - Search in a Binary Search Tree
+- 701 - Insert into a Binary Search Tree

 ### Depth-first Search
 - 98 - Validate Binary Search Tree